Three key takeaways from our conversation with 100 CEOs who are actively piloting, adopting, and implementing AI technology.

 One CEO said, “The AI wave and Gen-AI wave are much more complicated for leaders to comprehend than any other tech cycle in the past 30 years.
 With this in mind, we need to be part of the discovery—seeing what works and what doesn’t, and what to continue investing in, as well as paying attention to the experiences of teams inside the company.”
 They advised treating innovation like a startup.
 “You need to understand how to think differently—and carry thousands of people on the learning journey,” they said.

-One CEO who helms an organization where AI touches 50% of revenues shared how adopting a Centre of Excellence dedicated to AI was helping to ensure rapid deployment of the technology across the business.
+One CEO who helms an organization where AI touches 50% of revenues shared how adopting a Center of Excellence dedicated to AI was helping to ensure rapid deployment of the technology across the business.
 “The amount of creativity and the number of people embracing AI is unbelievably fast,” they said.

 Another CEO advocated actively embracing pilots as a way to both experiment and understand which use cases hold the most promise.
 “My advice would be to try multiple things concurrently; the world is changing too fast to put all your eggs in one basket,” they said.
 “Not every experiment will work.
 But we’re trying to learn quickly about use cases to focus on, which technologies we should consider using, and what change management is required to get the biggest bang for our buck.
 Running these experiments gives us a lot of unvarnished data about what’s going on and allows me to have more confidence going forward.”

 Another shared how looking at AI through the value creation lens was a useful way of prioritizing AI experiments.
 “Instead of applying AI as a scattershot across the business, we’re trying to be very surgical.
 First, we identified the value creation drivers for our business over the next three to five years.
-Then we asked: ‘How could we use AI to facilitate that.’”
+Then we asked: ‘How could we use AI to facilitate that?’”

 The discussion highlighted the importance of the C-suite's role in navigating AI's rapid evolution, as led top-down by an AI-informed CEO.
 This is not easy.
 Some CEOs shared how their efforts have been hamstrung by C-suite leaders who continued to advocate for their functions or business units, rather than adopting the enterprise mindset necessary to spearhead large-scale transformation.
 It's critical CEOs solve this challenge.